Demand Avoidance and Autism: How to Manage It

 Sensory regulation

-3-minute rule: Trying out a task or activity for just 3 minutes, with the agreement with yourself that you’ll stop after the time is up if you don’t like it or are uncomfortable.
-Often, people find that after getting started, it’s not as bad as they thought it would be, and can continue.
+3-minute rule: Trying out a task or activity for just 3 minutes, with the agreement that you’ll stop after the time is up if you don’t like it or are uncomfortable.
+Often, people find that after getting started, it’s not as bad as they thought it would be, and they can continue.

 Automating payments and other possibilities